MB0390231/gohighlevel-api-sdk-python/README.md

 - Navigate to https://marketplace.gohighlevel.com/ and sign up for a developer account.
 - Once you have created a developer account, go to "My Apps" and click on "Create App".
 - Give it a name, make it public or private, and choose whether you need the "Agency" or "Sub-Account" distribution type.
 Pick both.
 You won't regret it.
+This will allow you to generate an agency access token that can be used to retrieve access tokens for sub-accounts without having to go through the OAuth flow again for each sub-account (This wasn't possible until recently and I had to go though the OAuth flow for each sub-account.
+It was not fun. )

 - Click on the app you have just created and you will be directed to the "Settings" page and should see sections for "Scopes", "Redirect URLs", and "Client Keys".